AarshBatra/biteSizedAQ/25.first.resp.sensor.human.body.aq.toolkit/README.md

 ventilation, and volatile organic compound exposures in office workers.
 *Environmental Health Perspectives*, 124(6), 805-812.
 <https://pubmed.ncbi.nlm.nih.gov/26502459/>

-## **Conclusion**

-The most alarming part of air pollution is how quickly we “normalize” it.
-We stay in a stagnant room until we become **“nose blind,”** or we accept a daily headache as “work stress” when it is actually a biological reaction to $CO_2$ or $CO$ increasing.

-There is a massive opportunity for the us to raise awareness and especially teach the next generation (from early on) about the internal sensors that our body possesses.

-By being simply aware and raising awareness about the full spectrum of our senses—Sight, Smell, Taste, Touch, Hearing, and our Internal Interoception — and its link to air pollution — we give ourselves and the next generation a survival kit that doesn’t require a battery.
-If we as a community learn to recognize the “Morning Veil” or the “Metallic Zing”, which are easy to recognize cues - then we won’t have to wait for an app to tell us when to act.
-We will already be one step ahead into safeguarding our health and future.

 ## Support This Work: Give It a Star